jae1911/gh-bot/README.md

     - 5000:5000
 ```

-Now login and join rooms you want your bot to send the status messages in.

-**Warning: the bot will send statuses in every it is in with no exceptions!**
+Now, you can invite the bot and it will auto-join room it is invited in every 15 seconds.

 ### Github